 Jessica opened the front door.

-Smiling, she looked at the two.
+She looked at the two and smiled.
 “Hey, welcome back!”

 “Yeah, how was Geil?”
 Arty asked, stepping inside of the house.
 He looked at her, pointing off at the stairs.
 “I’ll go and get the money real fast, too,” he said.
 Jessica put on her best smile and shook her head, patting Arty’s shoulder.